Arash10Abbasi/GenshinImpactnn/README.md

     * Images for the theme and CSS

 ### FOLDER STRUCTURE
-* Colours
+* Character Builds
-    * articles, poems, short stories folders
+    * weapons, artifacts, character guides, teams
-* Syntax
+* Character Lore
-    * programming, software, web development folders and files
+    * individual stories, main stories, quest summaries, world structures
-* FAQs
+* About
     * FAQ folder
-* Continuum
-    * Science folder
-* Derivative
-    * maths folder
-* Apps
-    * apps folder
+* Honkai Impact
+    * any relevant information from Honkai Impact

 All the text files are in ``md`` format.
 The ones in txt format are auto-generated.
 HTML files are in the same folder.